Charly Hübner: Life

 In 2007, Hübner received a starring role as a medical examiner 'Thomas Renner' in the RTL crime series Post Mortem, which had 2 series.
 Since 2008, he also appears in the Sat.1 comedy series Ladykracher, as the sketch partner of Anke Engelke, appearing from season 4 to season 8 in 2013.
 He received a comedy award in 2008.
 Hübner took on the title role in Rosa von Praunheim's improvisational film Der Rosa Riese (The Pink Giant, 2008) about the German serial killer Beate Schmidt.
 One of his most haunting experiences in front of the camera, the actor said in an interview.

-His life motto is: "It comes as it comes".

 He also starred in the television movie for the ZDF channel, Über den Tod hinaus (Beyond Death, in 2009).

 Since 2010, Charly Hübner and Anneke Kim Sarnau make up the investigative duo Alexander Bukow and König in the Rostock based police drama Polizeiruf 110 on NDR channel.
 2 episodes enemy picture and ... and out you are were both nominated for the Grimme-Preis (German TV Award) in 2012.
 The episode Fischer War brought Hübner in 2013 the Bavarian Television Award and much praise from critics.

 He his next starring role was a sociopath in psychodrama film The Good Neighbour in 2011, for which he was awarded "Best German actor" of 2013, a Golden Camera Award.

 In 2012, he started appearing in the internationally co-produced action series Transporter as a mechanic Dieter he appeared in 13 episodes.
 In 2013, Charly Hübner made his first small documentary as a director.
 For the ARD documentation 16 × Germany – Menschen – Orte – Geschichten, he delivered the part about Mecklenburg-Vorpommern.
 At the International Leipzig Festival for Documentary and Animated Film in 2017, he presented his documentary Wildes Herz about the band Feine Sahne Fischfilet, which was honored with four festival prizes.